All about the Padparadscha Sapphire September 22, 2021

 How To Choose Your Perfect Moissanite Or Lab Diamond Stone Size

 One of Lily Arkwright's most frequently asked questions is "What stone size should I choose?".
 Unfortunately, there is no right answer to this question.
 Stone size is entirely personal choice, completely individual to the wearer.
-As a guide, typically 1.0ct & 1.5ct are most popular for brilliant round cut moissanite.
+As a guide, typically 1.0ct & 1.5ct are most popular for brilliant round cut moissanite engagement ring.
 However, popularity doesn't mean that this size is right for you.
 To help you on your path to choosing your perfect stone size, we've collated all the necessary information and points to consider when selecting your centre stone.

 Photo Reference: Grace 1.90ct Moissanite Solitaire Ring

 Carats are the universal unit of measurement for precious gemstones.
 Unlike the name may suggest, carat size actually refers to the weight of a gemstone, with 1ct equivalent to 200 milligrams.
 The larger the carat, the heavier the stone will be, which does not necessarily mean an increase in stone size.
 Two gemstones can be equivalent in weight but not size, therefore, carat weight is not a true indicator of stone size.
 For example, moissanite weighs roughly 15-18% less than diamonds, meaning that a brilliant round 6.5mm diamond weighs approximately 1ct compared to moissanite which weighs 0.88ct.
 Therefore, to make comparison easier for our customers we list our moissanite stones in approximate diamond equivalent weights according to their diameter.

 To accurately understand the size of a gemstone it is important to look at its measurements in millimetres.
 All carat weights listed on our website are expressed in comparable millimetre (mm) size to scale, approximate average carat weights and approximate diamond equivalent weights.
 For more information click here to view our stone size comparison chart.